benjaminangafua/Ekklesia/README.md

     This file will be run when starting the webserver of this application

-A Church Management System (Ekklesia) for connecting administartors and members with church activities.
+A Church Management System (Ekklesia) for connecting administrators and members with church activities.

 # What is this app (Ekklesia)?
 - Ekklesia is church management software that aids churches and similar in managing, automating and organizing daily operations.
 It handles processes such as databases, communication, event and worship presentation programs.